 The license is legal for any period of 5 consecutive days (valid hunting dates will be printed on the license when issued).

 Type 157 is Valid to hunt: Exotic animals all legal game birds (except turkeys), all nongame animals, squirrel, javelin and alligator (not valid for other game animals, NOT VALID FOR DEER).
 Stamp endorsement requirements apply.

 Texas Hog Hunting at 4J Ranch is ideal for young hunters eager to learn the sport of hunting.
 My sons and I enjoy hosting young hunters.
 We understand that hog hunting is no different than any other sport; It requires training and practice to excel.
 It is up to the parent(s) to determine when to start teaching their child the sport of hunting.
-Our experience is that a 5 year old with a desire to hunt can be attentive for 4 hours.
+Our experience is that a 5 year old with a desire to hunt can be attentive for several hours.

 Texas Wild Hog Hunting in Texas at 4J Ranch for young wild hogs is the least expensive way to enjoy hunting and shooting hogs.
 At $1.00 per pound a hunter can take two-to-four young hogs for the price of one big wild boar.
 Young wild hogs are more excitable and active than older wild hogs.
 This behavior makes it more likely that a young hog will venture out from the group and expose itself to hunters.
 After a young wild hog is weaned from their mother (aka: ‘weaner’ or ‘shote’) it will run in a group with other adolescent wild hogs.
 These adolescent hog groups must compete for food and bedding with older larger hogs, so they are usually on the move.
 With these few differences in behavior patterns it is more likely to see and take home a young wild hog.